Reference¶

 Provide an alternative distribution from which noise is sampled.
 If

-the default logistic distribution is used.
+Nonethe default logistic distribution is used.
 Otherwise the value of this attribute should be a callable that takes no arguments and returns a real number.
-It will be called once each time activation noise is required and the value, scaled as usual by thenoise
+It will be called once each time activation noise is required and the value, scaled as usual by thenoiseparameter, will be used as the activation noise.
+AValueErroris raised if an attempt is made to set this attribute to anything other than a callable orNone.Warning

 It is rarely appropriate to use